-Experience the Enchantment, Romance & Exuberance of this Magical City…The Happiest Place in the World
+Experience the Enchantment, Romance & Exuberance of this Magical City…The Happiest Place in the Caribbean

 What Paris is to Europe, Old San Juan is to the Caribbean.
 You can’t leave Puerto Rico without visiting this fantastic place.
 Whether you explore it on your own or with a tour guide, it will not disappoint.
 Old San Juan is an islet connected to the main island by three bridges, views of the Atlantic Ocean and the San Juan Bay add to the magic of the city.

 Tourists can enjoy a variety of interesting attractions, stay at elegant romantic hotels, shop at unique shops, play at San Juan Beaches, and savor exquisite cuisine.
 There’s a great variety of hotels, from modern, world-class luxury hotels, to small inns for every budget, right in the heart of Old San Juan, giving you access to everything within walking distance.

 If you’re the traveler type, Old San Juan is an authentic community where you can experience the exuberant, warm culture of one of the happiest places in the world.
 Puerto Ricans from all over the island come to San Juan to enjoy cultural fun events throughout the year.
 We invite you to mingle with locals to experience our food, culture, music, and traditions.

 Old San Juan is a popular wedding/honeymoon destination.
 You’ll feel the love spark from couples holding hands, as they explore this romantic city.
 It may be the most popular cruise port in the Caribbean, yet you’ll find it surprisingly relaxed, with many intimate romantic spots.
 Couples wishing to remain active will enjoy a variety of romantic places to visit during the day, exquisite dining choices and a vibrant nightlife.
 More about romance in Old San Juan.